alvaromedia/Alvaromedia/README.md

-- 👋 Hi, I’m Alvaro.
-A web developer currently studying and working with the below listed ->
+👋 Hi, I’m Alvaro.
+A web developer currently studying and working with the below listed

-#  languages, tools and technologies
+#  Languages, tools and technologies

 <table>
   <tr>